-Minimum preload 10 mm
+Minimum preload 10 m nm

 Preload driver only 75 kg BASIC SETTING

-Preload with passenger 28 mm
+Preload with passenger

-\bullet = spring preload
+A = spring preload

-Checking the rubber ring of the rear shock absorber
+Checking the rubber ring on the rear shock absorber

 A rubber ring mounted on the rear shock absorber serves as a vibration damper.
 This ring gets pressed together with time and loses its shock absorbing quality.